 Fellows are expected to complete two weeks of clinical rotations at one of our ASPMF-affiliated clinical sites.
-During the initial on-campus intensive, Fellows will meet with the Assistant Director to plan their clinical rotations.
+During orientation, Fellows will meet with the Assistant Director to plan their clinical rotations.
 Once every Fellow has secured two clinical rotation weeks, the option to schedule additional weeks will become available at an additional expense.
 Please note that the decision to schedule extra clinical rotation weeks is subject to availability and determined individually by the Assistant Director.